-- 1. We will advance workforce development through increased regional employer engagement and partnerships. - 2.
-We will serve the community through lifelong learning, civic engagement, and opportunities to enhance cultural and global awareness. - 3.
-We will produce employable graduates with the knowledge and soft skills desired to support our service area's workforce needs.
+- We will advance workforce development through increased regional employer engagement and partnerships. - We will serve the community through lifelong learning, civic engagement, and opportunities to enhance cultural and global awareness. - We will produce employable graduates with the knowledge and essential skills desired to support regional workforce needs.